LAjoyan/sakila_lab_lilit_ajoyan/dashboard/pages/index.md

 * **Revenue by Movie Category**
 * **Customer Rental Behaviour**
 * **Top Customers and Top-Rented Films**
-* **Overall Patterns in Rental Duration and Activity**
+* **Patterns in Rental Duration and Activity**

 Use the navigation menu to explore each section.

 ## What This Dashboard Shows

 The Sakila database is a fictional movie rental dataset commonly used for data analysis practice.
-In this dashboard, you will find:
+In this dashboard, you will discover:

-* Which movie categories generate the **most revenue**
+* Which movie categories generate the **highest revenue**
 * Which customers are the **most active** and **most profitable**
-* What films are rented the most
+* Which films are rented the most
 * How rental durations differ between customers and categories

 ## About This Project